Desert Hills

 BAND CAMP

-Join young musicians (ages 11-16) from around the Valley at the second annual Desert Hills Band Camp.
+Join young musicians (ages 10-15) from around the Valley at the fourth annual Desert Hills Band Camp.

 This weeklong music skills development camp aims to help students become more proficient on their instruments, become more confident playing with other musicians, explore new instruments and skills, and hear/interact with professional musicians.
-From 8:30am-12:30pm each day, students participate in small and large ensembles, electives that stretch their musical skills, and a professional performance.
+From 9:00am-12:30pm (half-day camp) or 9:00am-3:00pm (full-day camp), students participate in small and large ensembles, jazz ensemble, and electives that stretch their musical skills.

 Start your summer with new music, new friends, and top-notch instruction set amid the stunning backdrop of the North Scottsdale boulders.